-The Company discloses information in accordance with SET's rules and regulations and provides important news to shareholders, investors and related parties through the SET's information reporting system.
-The Company Secretary and Investor Relations shall prepare information that must be disclosed through moderation from the information reporting authority or the designated person.
-It is also published on the Company's website (both Thai and English).
-In addition, other important information that has been updated is always up-to-date so that users can receive up-to-date information such as important company documents, organizational structures, and more.
-Nature of Business Policies and guidelines for various aspects of information companies for shareholders, reports and financial statements Md&A and Press Release.
+The company discloses information in accordance with the rules and regulations of the SET.
+And notify important news to the shareholders, investors, and relevant persons through the SET's information reporting system which the company secretary and investor relations will prepare the information that must be disclosed information report or the assigned person and published on the company website (Both Thai and English).
+In addition, other important information has been disseminated which is always such as important company's documents, organizational structure, business policy, and guideline on various aspects of the company, information for shareholders, financial statements, explanation and analysis of operating results and financial status as (MD&A) and press release

-For financial disclosure, it has been prepared and reviewed by the Company's auditors, approved by the Audit Committee and approved by the Board of Directors before publishing to shareholders, and then submitted to the SET and SEC.
-To disclose to shareholders or investors.
-It can be used as information for investment decisions prepared by financial statements in accordance with financial reporting standards.
-Appropriate accounting policies and regular practices At careful discretion and reasonable reporting in the preparation of financial statements, as well as adequate disclosure of important information in the notes to the financial statements.
+Financial disclosure prepared and passed the examination process of the company's auditor which is considered and suggested by the audit committee, then approval by the Board of Directors before releasing to the shareholders and submit to SET and SEC., which is disclosed to shareholders or investors can be used as information for investment decisions the financial statements have been prepared in accordance with financial reporting standards.
+Appropriate accounting policies and consistent practices use discretion carefully.
+Reasonable reporting of financial statements preparation, including sufficient important information disclosure in the notes to financial statements.

 The Company disclosed quarterly and annual financial statements reviewed and audited by the independent auditor by expressing unconditional opinions in both Thai and English.
-The set's system

-(www.setlink.or.th) to the SET and the SEC on time.
+The set's system (www.setlink.or.th) to the SET and the SEC on time.
 The company also posted the news on its website.
 For the year 2020, the Company has never been ordered to revise its financial statements or correct actions a resulting from disclosure of non-compliant information.

-2. Annual Statements (Form 56-1) and Annual Report (Form 56-2)
+1.2 Annual Registration Statement (Form 56-1) and Annual Report (Form 56-2)